 Human-centered design is an approach to problem-solving that incorporates human perspectives at all stages.
 It involves developing a deep empathy with the target audience, understanding their perspectives and barriers, collaboratively ideating, as well as rapidly prototyping and iterating those ideas with the users.

-Social influencers have emerged at the forefront of many public health campaigns, helping to shift perceptions and health behaviors.
-From addressing eating disorders in adolescents to instilling positive attitudes toward the influenza vaccine, influencers have helped drive greater impressions and engagement using social media.36 Because influencers already have an established level of trust with their audiences, they can be uniquely suited to shape perceptions and behaviors.
+Social influencers have emerged at the forefront of many public health campaigns, helping to shift perceptions and health behaviours.
+From addressing eating disorders in adolescents to instilling positive attitudes towards the influenza vaccine, influencers have helped drive greater impressions and engagement using social media.36 Because influencers already have an established level of trust with their audiences, they can be uniquely suited to shape perceptions and behaviours.
 Public health messaging can gain credibility and further engagement by working with influencers to amplify a campaign’s message within their communities.37

 While an influencer can be well-known, an effective messenger does not have to be a celebrity or prominent individual.
 Some public health campaigns rely on what are commonly referred to as microinfluencers, especially while targeting hard-to-reach communities.
 Microinfluencers, as the name suggests, have a niche group of followers in specific geographies and can build trusting relationships with their followers who are often concentrated in a specific community.
 Given that microinfluencers are likely to be viewed as a friend or a peer as opposed to a celebrity who seems out of reach, they can potentially have a sizable impact on audiences’ beliefs and perceptions.38 Online technologies are enabling strategists to identify microinfluencers with significant local followings across social media platforms.39